lattera/articles/opsec/2018-02-23_good-opsec/article.md

 know.
 The goal for this article is be a rather lengthy one, inclusive of the needs of many different types of operations.

+If you would like to contribute to this article, please open a pull request on GitHub.
+I would love community contributions to this article.

 With that said, let's dig in!

 Physical location